wechuli/sql-for-data-science/t-sql/notes.md

 - Window Functions - Take one or more input values, return a single summarizing value
 - Grouping with GROUP BY - Operate on a window(set) of rows
 - Filtering with HAVING - Return a virtual table that can be used subsequently in a Transact-SQL statement

+## The Apply Operator
+- The APPLY operator enables you to execute a table-valued function for each row in a rowset returned by a SELECT statement.
+Conceptually this approach is similar to a correlated subquery
+- Cross Apply returns matching rows, similar to an inner join.
+OUTER APPLY returns all rows in the original SELECT query results with NULL values for rows where no match was found.